Previous Page

 • Gather any needed collateral information.

-• Clarify the location of the child and alleged perpetrator.
+• Clarify the location of the child and alleged perpetrator, if needed.

-The screener begins collateral contact with the reporter for every formally screened intake.
-The screener documents all attempts to contact the reporter, even when the contact was unsuccessful.
+The screener documents any attempts made to contact the reporter, even when the contact was unsuccessful.
 If the reporter is an alleged victim or perpetrator, the screener consults with a screener supervisor for guidance before making contact.
-The screener may contact a reporter who is an alleged victim or perpetrator in the following circumstances:
+See 11430 Other Situations with Mandatory Consultations.

 11342 Contacting Collaterals